 Retro engagement.
 Anecdotally, teams report higher retro engagement once they know the output feeds a longitudinal system.
 People contribute more carefully when the input has a shelf life longer than two weeks.

-If the organization needs that kind of quantitative cover before fixing obvious problems, the engine is not solving a visibility gap.
-It is patching a process dysfunction.
+If the organization needs quantitative cover before fixing obvious problems, the engine is not solving a visibility gap.
+It's patching a process dysfunction.
 Both are useful.
-They are not the same thing.
+They're not the same thing.

-Once the pipeline runs reliably, three extensions are worth the effort.
+Once the pipeline runs reliably, these three extensions change what questions you can ask.

 Cross-team pattern detection.
 When multiple teams run the engine, aggregate their reports to find systemic problems.
-"Deployment pipeline bottlenecks" appearing across four teams is not a team problem.
-It is a platform problem.
+"Deployment pipeline bottlenecks" appearing across four teams is not a team problem — it's a platform problem.
 The same data, viewed at a different aggregation level, points at a different owner.
+This is where the engine moves from team tooling to org-level intelligence: patterns that look team-specific in isolation become platform failures in aggregate.

 Correlation with delivery metrics.
-Link pattern data to sprint velocity, cycle time, defect rates.
-If a pattern cluster correlates with velocity drops, you have quantitative evidence for the cost of inaction: "deployment friction costs us 15% of sprint capacity."
-That sentence reorders a roadmap.
+Link pattern data to sprint velocity, cycle time, defect rates.[12]
+If a pattern cluster correlates with velocity drops, you have quantitative evidence for the cost of inaction.
+"Deployment friction costs us 15% of sprint capacity" reorders a roadmap.
 Vague friction does not.
+The join is straightforward: match retro items by sprint ID to the sprint's velocity delta, then compute Pearson correlation per cluster.
+Clusters with r < -0.4 against velocity are costing you throughput.

 Verifiable states.
 Not aspirations.